FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 ## Adding an icon ☁️

-If text-only is too dull for you, it is possible can add an icon to the prompt as well.
+If text-only is too dull for you, it is possible to include an icon to the prompt as well.
 Simply pick an icon from your favorite emoji picker, or use an hex escape sequence:

 <!--